Surfer SEO Review - Is It the Best On-Page SEO Tool?

 Putting Surfer SEO to the Test

-When it comes to software tools, I like to test them for a while before I write a review on my blog.
+When it comes to software tools, I like to test them for a while before I write a review blog post.

 Over the past few months, I've been using Surfer SEO a lot for affiliate marketing AND local client SEO.
 I'll tell you right off the bat that the tool works, but there is a small learning curve.

 Below are a few screenshots of how Surfer SEO impacted my SEO rankings and a quick summary of what happened for each scenario.

 Client SEO Results With Surfer

-As you can see, I did my first content Surfer tweak, and it didn't yield significant positive results.
+As you can see, I did my first content Surfer SEO tweak, and it didn't yield significant positive results.
 However, the second time around I moved up 3 spots in the SERP!
 From position 9 to position 5 under 24 hours (I submitted the URL with Search Console).

-So, why didn't the first Surfer tweak work, but the second one did?
+So, why didn't the first Surfer SEO tweak work, but the second one did?
 After analyzing what happened I can conclude that I narrowed down my selected competitors better and thus my Surfer tweaks moved the needle.
 This is a skill you'll need to refine over time.

 This win is similar to the pest company client because it worked the second time, but not within a day.

 This one went up and down for a bit in ranking before reaching the #1 position.

 The content for this city page was definitely over-optimized and the search engines were not ranking it higher because of it.

 Affiliate SEO Results With Surfer

 As you may know, ranking for terms in the affiliate world versus the client SEO arena can be night and day.

 A word of advice - be extra careful when selecting competitors.
 Below, you'll see that I didn't choose my mine wisely, and after I had done my content optimization, my rankings suffered.